BitPadLabs/Budsy-Site/privacy.md

 ---

-*This Privacy Policy is effective as of the date listed above and governs your use of Budsy.
+*This Privacy Policy is effective as of the date listed above and governs your use of budsyapp.
 By using the App, you consent to the collection and use of information as described in this policy.*